play-co/adventuremap/settings.md

 The tile settings contain information about the size of the tiles an the images, there are two types of images, the background of the tile and the doodads.
-Every tile must have a backround but the doodad is optional.
+Every tile must have a background but the doodad is optional.
 This data structure contains the list of possible images not the actual images on the map.